kaaproject/kaa-rfcs/0006/README.md

             "doc":"Configuration data encoded according to the contentType.
 Optional.
 May be absent in case of an error, or when the configId in request matches the ID of the current configuration."
         },
         {
-            "name":"applied",
-            "type":"boolean",
-            "default":false,
-            "doc":"Indicates whether the current (returned) configuration ID matches the one previously applied to the endpoint"
-        },
-        {
             "name":"statusCode",
             "type":"int",
             "doc":"HTTP status code of the request processing"